-The law provides that everyone has a duty not to harm others.
-Persons who fail in this duty and who cause harm to others must repair it.
+The law states that everyone has a duty not to harm others.
+People who fail to do so and who cause harm to others must be made accountable.
 This is called "civil liability".
 There are two types of civil liability:

-Contractual liability: when there is a contract between the parties involved
+Contractual liability: when there is a contract between the parties involved.

-For example, if you break the window of your neighbor's house by playing baseball in your yard you normally have to pay the repair costs.
+For example, if you break the window of your neighbour’s house by playing baseball in your yard you normally have to pay the repair costs.
 Similarly, if your dog bites and hurts a person, as a dog owner you may have to pay the drug costs and the lost wage if the person misses a few days of work.

 You should be aware that only those who are "endowed with reason" can be prosecuted for civil liability.
 A person aged 7 years and older is generally considered to be endowed with reason, but this may vary from person to person.
-The law provides that everyone has a duty not to harm others.
-Whether it be bodily, moral or material in nature.
-Whoever fail in this duty and who causes harm to others must repair it.
-This is called "civil liability".
+The law provides that everyone has a duty not to harm others, whether it be physical, moral or material in nature.
+Whoever fails in this duty and who causes harm to others must repair it.

 There are two types of civil liability: liability when there is a contract between the persons involved (contractual liability) and liability when there is no contract between the persons involved (extra contractual liability).